4zureDragon/4zuredragon.github.io/index.md

 layout: default
 ---

-#Key Project
+# Key Projects

 ## Managing users, setting up an encrypted storage account, and configuring network security groups in Azure

+## Querying log data with SIEM tools such as Splunk

-## Querying log data with SIEM tools such as Splunk and Google Chronicle
+## Querying log data with SIEM tools such as Google Chronicle

 ## Analysing network traffic with Tcpdump